 I usually keep things on the lower rack to minimize the heat impact.
 No to most other items, though – I would be concerned about the top of the object in question being too close to that top heating element; which you can tell is pretty close, and it could typically result in dark spots, and the rest of the object, might not get touched at all and end up semi-soft.

 So if you’re still with me, Yes to using your toaster oven, if you’ve got one, for very small clay objects, only.
 Like these chalk powder colored beads I did recently – they turned out great.

-Anyway, smaller, designated ovens like the toaster and convection have these advantages –
+Anyway, smaller, designated ovens like these have the following advantages:

-- Lower energy output (that would be great when you’ve got a high yield going on)
+- Lower energy output (great when you’ve got a high yield going on)

 - Removes concern about food contamination (which as I mentioned earlier, you have nothing to worry about, but it’s all up to you.)

 - They don’t make the house hot (especially in the spring and summer where I live, this is a real blessing)

 - And if you’re sensitive to the smell, you ca always open the window…( I have heard of some clay artists keeping their “dedicated” little oven out in the garage for this reason.)